OlegRyz/ExampleKtor/README.md

 - Executing -> Waiting
 - Waiting -> Stopping

-API has a single PUT query http://127.0.0.1:8080/state that takes a JSON as a parameter.
-JSON hasonly one property "state"
+API has a PUT query http://127.0.0.1:8080/state that takes a JSON as a parameter.
+JSON hasonly one property "state".
+This query updates an internal value according to allowed transitions.

-For example:
+Body example:
 {"state": "Started"}

+You could get a current state by calling GET on http://127.0.0.1:8080/state